SnappTeamOpenUp/eugostitelji.me/README.md

 # Motivation

-This project was primarily made for educational purposes, but also it could be useful by providing high quality, descriptive data registry with API for catering facilities in Montenegro.
+This project was primarily made for educational purposes but it could also be useful by providing high quality, descriptive data registry with API for catering facilities in Montenegro.

 # Status
 ![CI/CD](https://github.com/SnappTeamOpenUp/eugostitelji.me/actions/workflows/production-deploy.yml/badge.svg)